South Sudanese Youth Ambassadors program

 The SSYA program is designed to equip the young South Sudanese participants with mental health literacy, knowledge of mental health services, and leadership skills.
 The ultimate goal of the program is to establish a pool of local peer support young leaders who are able to utilise self-help strategies, branch out into their communities, and build peer networks with other young people.
 These ambassadors will serve as a link between refugee communities and mental health services.

-Ayen Achiek Anyieth, who was a participant of the program, has been employed short-term since November 2020 to lead the program with the support of experienced community service workers at STARTTS.
-Ayen has been actively involved in different groups in her community.
-Ayen believes that the SSYA program provides a sense of empowerment for young South Sudanese people.
+Mathiang Aguer, who was a participant of the program, has been employed since February 2021 to lead the program with the support of experienced community service workers at STARTTS.
+Mathiang has been actively involved in different groups in her community.
+Mathiang believes that the SSYA program provides a sense of empowerment for young South Sudanese people.

 The leadership camp program is tailored for the South Sudanese youth by Dr Wayne Fallon, Senior Lecturer in Management, School of Business Western Sydney University in collaboration with STARTTS.
 The program consists of activities with South Sudanese youth influencers, leadership skills sessions, suicide prevention training and career development consultations.
 These activities hope not only to help young participants to become successful individually but also future leaders and ambassadors in their communities.